 In fact, the global lockdown has cost the travel industry an estimated 935 Billion dollars and travel is being restricted even further in countries including Canada meaning that if I wanted to indulge in a little pampering in Mexico or Costa Rica, I could easily go.
 Getting back into the country might prove to be somewhat difficult.
 Ah, luxury in the time of COVID.
 How does one enjoy the better things in life when so much has been restricted?

 Even LVMH is not immune to the effects of the lockdown and restrictions globally, with reports of the mega-deal with Tiffany’s on the verge of falling apart.
-Not surprisingly, COVID recognizes the benefits of second hand luxury which was already booming before the pandemic struck in 2019.
+Not surprisingly, COVID recognizes the benefits of second-hand luxury which was already booming before the pandemic struck in 2019.
 This is of course a boon to those of us who are excited to watch the shift in consciousness around consumption and how to protect our earthly assets in the pursuit of material wealth.

 What COVID did was amplify our need to reassess what it is exactly that we define as needs when it comes to luxury and how we can still indulge despite its evident shift.
-Lockdown Luxury apparel and accessories consignment grew to a $24 billion market before COVID, and has been projected to reach $51 billion by 2023, driven largely by millennials and Gen Z.
+Lockdown Luxury apparel and accessories consignment grew to a $24 billion market before COVID and has been projected to reach $51 billion by 2023, driven largely by millennials and Gen Z.

 While travel destinations were restricted for most, there were those who chose to stay open, and as a result, saw a surge in increased COVID cases.
 Dubai has become one of the foremost travel destinations in the world and has promoted itself as the ideal pandemic vacation spot.
 Given the encroaching downturn in the real estate market, Dubai was already on its way to seeing losses that a lockdown would have exacerbated.

 What then has that meant for the average person looking to engage in some retail therapy?
-It’s meant at home shopping, with Amazon proving to be the big winner.
+It’s meant at-home shopping, with Amazon proving to be the big winner.
 Introducing, Amazon Luxury Stores.
 Right now the Luxury market is in flux, and Amazon has found a new channel for its revenue.

 This is perfect timing for Amazon.
 Suddenly, “the lifestyle everyone has adopted is uber-casual.
 Casual on steroids now.
 I haven’t used a handbag in a year, and I’m broke.
 Do you really want to have that handbag to wear to a party?
 It’s $6,000 and you can get it for $1,000 now, but you’re not going to that party, there is no party.”

-The most interesting trend to emerge is luxury anxiety: Milton Pedraza, founder of the Luxury Institute, said more people are going on resale sites to sell their possessions out of necessity, including higher-income people who have lost jobs, “well-heeled people with expensive possessions,” especially among the so-called HENRYS (high earners not rich yet), who may be eager to sell their high-end apparel and accessories, or start to do so if anxiety and insecurity continues to rise.
+The most interesting trend to emerge is luxury anxiety: Milton Pedraza, founder of the Luxury Institute, said more people are going on resale sites to sell their possessions out of necessity, including higher-income people who have lost jobs, “well-heeled people with expensive possessions,” especially among the so-called HENRYS (high earners not rich yet), who may be eager to sell their high-end apparel and accessories, or start to do so if anxiety and insecurity continue to rise.
 But that has created a lot more supply than demand to soak it up.